bharathkrishnan/bharathkrishnan.github.com/ChrisVoss.md

-# Chris Voss:  Books Read 1 / 1
+# Chris Voss:  Books Read 1 / 1, Avg Rating: 3.0 :star: :star: :star:

 ## ![Never Split the Difference: Negotiating As If Your Life Depended On It](https://covers.openlibrary.org/b/isbn/9780062407801-S.jpg) Never Split the Difference: Negotiating As If Your Life Depended On It
 *[Chris Voss](../ChrisVoss)*